Use Whole Sunflower Kernels when starting a new feeder (Whole

 it Takes to find and Adjust to a new feeder: This really

-isn't a reason but a fact - it takes birds a while
+isn't a reason but a studied fact by Universities - it takes birds a while

-feeding tips and a lot of patience.
+feeding tips and a lot of patience depending on your environment.
 Sometimes you need to move

 the feeder if in a poor location.
 Birds are creatures of habit

 more than most animals and it takes them time to find and trust a new